 Hint: It's All About Your Total Tax Bill

 Ready to do some business tax planning?
-It's never to early to start.
-Planning to minimize your business taxes shouldn't be done in a vacuum.
-The key is to remember Rule #1: Think BALANCE.
-That is, balance taxes with your other business goals and consider different kinds of taxes, so you can save on your total tax bill.
+It is never too early to start.
+The key to minimizing business taxes is to think balance.
+That is, balance taxes with your other business goals and consider different types of taxes so that you save on your total tax bill.

-Some tax planners think only of business income taxes, but there are other taxes businesses pay, and business owners also pay personal taxes too, so all of this must be considered in balance.
+Some tax planners think only of business income taxes, but there are other taxes businesses pay such as personal taxes.
+Here are some examples of tax balancing.

 How to Minimize Taxes along with Personal and Business Costs

-Joe's small sole proprietorship business is making a profit this year and his tax planner is suggesting he form a corporation.
-But if he incorporates he will need to become an employee.
+Joe's small sole proprietorship business is making a profit this year and his tax planner has suggested that he form a corporation.
+However, if he incorporates, he will need to become an employee.
 As an employee, he is personally responsible for half of the FICA taxes (Social Security and Medicare costs).
 He needs to look at all taxes he pays personally and through his business to see what might be the best business type for him.

 Example 2: Moving a Business

-Joe and his tax advisor are considering moving some of his business income into next year, but he must first consider his accounting system (cash vs. accrual) and the possibility of higher or lower taxes next year before he makes that decision.
+Joe and his tax advisor are considering moving some of his business income to next year, but he must first consider his accounting system (cash versus accrual) and the possibility of higher or lower taxes next year before he makes that decision.

 A Checklist of Business Taxes and Costs

-To help you with your business tax planning and considerations of other business costs, here's a checklist to consider:
+To help with your business tax planning and considerations of other business costs, here's a checklist of taxes to consider: